lukaszmrowiec/event-form-app/README.md

 ## Install

 In directory 'event-form-app': yarn install or npm install.
-Next go to client and also instal dependencies by running yarn install or npm install.
+Next go to client and also install dependencies by running 'yarn install' or 'npm install'.

 ## Launching the application